A bare-bones Python library for quality diversity optimization.

 Quality diversity (QD) optimization is a subfield of optimization where solutions generated cover every point in a measure space while simultaneously maximizing (or minimizing) a single objective.
 QD algorithms within the MAP-Elites family of QD algorithms produce heatmaps (archives) as output where each cell contains the best discovered representative of a region in measure space.

-In the QD literature, measure function outputs have also been referred to as "behavioral characteristics," "behavior descriptors," or "feature descriptors."
+In the QD literature, measure function outputs have also been referred to as "behavioral characteristics," "behavior descriptors," "feature descriptors," and "outcomes."

-Recent years have seen the development of a large number of QD algorithms.
+Recent years have seen the advent of many QD algorithms.
 To represent these and future algorithms, we have developed the highly modular RIBS framework.
 RIBS divides a QD algorithm into three components:

 - An archive, which saves generated solutions within measure space.